Tasveer

 Tasveer is a Seattle-based South Asian social justice arts non-profit organization.
 It was founded by Rita Meher and Farah Nousheen in 2002.

-The organization produces the annual Tasveer Film Festival & Market.
-The 20th edition will be held October 8–12, 2025, and is recognized as the world’s only Oscar-qualifying South Asian film festival.

 Tasveer organizes events including film festivals, community speaking events, and open-mic nights to celebrate the voices of South Asian people through art and film.

 The organization includes voices of South Asian countries like Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Sri Lanka, and their diasporas worldwide.

 The organization also hosts Tasveer TV, an online streaming platform that curates South Asian independent films.
 Annual events include the Tasveer South Asian Film Festival and the Tasveer South Asian Literary Festival.
 During the pandemic, in 2020, multiple South Asian festivals were thinking about cancelling the events in US and Canada.
 However, Tasveer brought them together to host a bigger online global South Asian Film Festival under the name Coalition of South Asian Film Festivals (CoSAFF).
 In 2021, Tasveer merged its film festival and literary festival into one, known as Tasveer Festival.

 Tasveer's mission is “To inspire social change through thought-provoking South Asian films, art, and storytelling”.